wouterdebie/locast2tuner/README.md

 # Submitting bugs or feature requests
 ## Bugs
+> ❗ Make sure to check https://github.com/wouterdebie/locast2tuner/releases for breaking configuration changes in the latest release before submitting a bug!

 When you encounter a bug, please use [Github Issues](https://github.com/wouterdebie/locast2tuner/issues):
 - _**PLEASE USE THE ISSUE TEMPLATES!**_ Issues that are lacking log excerpts and other information might be closed.
 In other words don't file issues that are simple "It doesn't work" ones.
 - Add a detailed description of the issue you're experiencing.